collab-uniba/KGTorrent/README.rst

     The name of the MySQL database where KGTorrent metadata will be stored.
 By default, it is ``kaggle_torrent``.

 ``MYSQL_USER``
-    Your MySQL username
+    Your MySQL username.

 ``MYSQL_PWD``
-    Your MySQL password
+    Your MySQL password.

 ``METAKAGGLE_PATH``
     The path to the folder containing the uncompressed Meta Kaggle dataset.